M-Josefsson/AeroDep/README.md

 #### Example 3

-A more complex deposition procedure can include first having the magnetic field pointing out of the plane (i.e. along z) when performing part of the deposition, and then turning the field to be oriented in the plane (e.g. along x) for the final part of the deposition.
+A more complex deposition procedure can include first having the magnetic field pointing out-of-plane (i.e. along z) when performing part of the deposition, and then turning the field to be oriented in-plane (e.g. along x) for the final part of the deposition.

-This can be simulated using AeroDep by running it twice where the output of the first run will act as input for the second run.
-We will show this by generating 50 particles when the field is out of plane, followed by 50 particles when the field is in plane.
+This can be simulated using AeroDep by running the program twice, where the output of the first run will act as input for the second run.
+We will show this by generating 50 particles when the field is out-of-plane, followed by 50 particles when the field is in-plane.

-For the first part we use the same infile as the previous example but set `particle_number = 50`.
-Then we run the first part using
+For the first part, we use the same infile as the previous example but set `particle_number = 50`.
+We then run the first part using
 ```
 ./AeroDep infile
 ```